 Suitable for application on harmonic-laden systems, the VArComp® XCL range of detuned power factor correction equipment utilises capacitor/inductor tuned circuits to prevent both harmonic overload of capacitors and to avoid potential harmonic amplification caused by resonance between the capacitor bank and supply transformer.
 Detuned power factor correction can also provide a certain level of harmonic dampening.

 Similar in concept to automatic power factor correction but with much faster response.
 Often referred to as ‘real-time’ power factor correction, thyristor-switched capacitor banks provide the necessary reactive power compensation for rapidly changing dynamic loads.

 The VArComp® Q-VAr can respond from zero to full kVAr/MVAr output (or any step output in between) within one cycle (20ms @ 50Hz) and is often used in voltage control applications such as flicker compensation as well as Power Factor Correction.

-By investing in Power Factor Correction, you will immediately improve your energy efficiency, help the environment and save money by reducing energy costs.
+Power Factor Correction will immediately improve your energy efficiency, help the environment and save money by reducing energy costs.
 For more information, please contact us.
 We will be pleased to help, whatever your requirements.